Evacuation of Ayvalik

-The evacuation of Aivalik took place in May 1917 as part of the genocide policies of the Ottoman government.
+The evacuation of Ayvalik took place in May 1917 as part of the genocide policies of the Ottoman government.
 The population of the predominantly Greek-inhabited town of Ayvalik, Ottoman Empire (in modern Turkey) on the east coast of the Aegean Sea was forcibly deported to the hinterland of Anatolia by the Ottoman authorities.
 The deportation was organized by Imperial German Army General and chief military adviser to the Ottoman Empire, Liman von Sanders, and included death marches, looting, torture and massacre against the local civilian population.

 Persecution against the population of the predominantly Greek-inhabited settlement of Aivalik on the east coast of the Aegean had begun in 1910.
 In 1917, during World War I although nearby Greece was still a neutral state, the ethnic Greek population of the Ottoman state was viewed as an internal threat and genocide policies continued to be implemented.

 Background

 The population of the predominantly ethnic Greek town of Aivalik was subject to state-sponsored persecution already from 1910.
 Anti-Greek policies begun with boycott of Greek owned businesses; anti-Greek signs were placed in several public locations in the town and yelling men were mobilized on the streets of Ayvalik in order to terrorize the non-Muslim population.
 The local population was harassed in the countryside by irregular groups and cultivation of their fields was prohibited.

 Persecution was intensified in 1914, when a total of about 154,000 ethnic Greeks living in the western part of the Ottoman Empire lost their homes.
 With the outbreak of World War I and the participation of the Ottoman Empire on the side of the Central Powers persecution against the local Greek element took a more violent and systematic form and affected a more extensive area, including also Pontus in northern Anatolia.
 These policies included confiscations of property, as well as the creation of forced labor battalions for all Greek males.

 Meanwhile, Greek refugees from the regions of Bergama and Edremit poured into nearby Ayvalik, at that time a town of approximately 30,000 inhabitants and with a Greek majority of 98.5%.
 The Ottoman authorities sought to further weaken the Greek element of Ayvalik with the confiscation of Greek properties and attacks by Muslim irregulars in the outskirts.
 The first wave of deportation of some Ayvalik residents occurred in 1914 and a second one followed in July 1915.